expo/expo/docs/pages/guides/config-plugins.md

 You can think of plugins like a bundler for native projects, and running `expo prebuild` as a way to bundle the projects by evaluating all the project plugins.
 Doing so will generate `ios` and `android` directories.
 These directories can be modified manually after being generated, but then they can no longer be safely regenerated without potentially overwriting manual modifications.

-> 💡 **Hands-on Learners**: Use [this sandbox][sandbox] to play with the core functionality of Expo config plugins.
-For more complex tests, use a local Expo project, with `expo prebuild --no-install` to apply changes.

 **Quick facts**

 - Plugins are functions that can change values on your Expo config.